Stewart Conservation Camp (SCC)

 Lt.
-Robert Hartman, Facility Manager
+Matthew Smith, Facility Manager

 The Stewart Conservation Camp (SCC) is located adjacent to the Northern Nevada Correctional Center.
 It orignally opened in 1978.
 In 1995, a new SCC was constructed to replace and more than double the size of the original camp.
 SCC houses minimum custody and community trustee inmates in five dormitory type units.

 There are 15 Nevada Department of Corrections staff members assigned to SCC.
 In addition, there are 22 Nevada Division of Foresty staff members stationed at SCC.